queens.utils package#

 The motivation behind this reimplementation is to enable the parallel computation of all function values required for the finite difference scheme.

-In theory, when computing the Jacobian of function at a specific positions via a specific finite difference scheme, all positions where the function needs to be evaluated (the perturbed positions) are known immediately/at once, because they do not depend on each other.
+In theory, when computing the Jacobian of function at a specific position via a specific finite difference scheme, all positions where the function needs to be evaluated (the perturbed positions) are known immediately/at once, because they do not depend on each other.
 The evaluation of the function at these perturbed positions may consequently be done “perfectly” (embarrassingly) parallel.

 Compute step sizes of finite difference scheme adjusted to bounds.